Petticoat Peak by Margo Mandella

 Find Nearby Peaks

 Climbing and access information for this peak is on Page 361 of the book.
 However, the information is dated and should be ignored.
 Access to this peak is problematic due to private property issues.
-As a result, the crux of reaching this summit will be finding your way to the BLM land.
+As a result, the crux of reaching this summit may be finding your way onto BLM land.

 Petticoat Peak from the west.